microsoft/PartnerResources/_docs/Azure/Infrastructure/AVS Labs/lab-environment.md

 # Lab Environment

-## Pre-provisioned Azure VMware Solution Environment
+## Azure VMware Solution Environment

 The deployment of the Azure VMware Solution takes at least 2 hours to complete.
-Since it is not practical to wait that long in this training, an AVS environment has been pre-deployed for you.
-You will build on top of its foundation during the lab exercises.

-The AVS pre-provisioned environment has been configured with these components and settings (as you see in the architecture diagram):
+If you are doing this on your own, visit the [appendix section](appendixes.md) for instructions on how to configure the environment.
+However, If you are in a Microsoft organized event, usually it is pre-deployed for you with the following components and settings.

 1. Internet Access (outbound connectivity from AVS to the Internet)
 2. Public IP Addresses - 10 IPs (inbound connectivity from Internet to AVS)
 3. Azure VM used as Jumpbox (used for AVS management and as DNS Forwarder)
 4. Azure VNet with its corresponding Subnets and connectivity to AVS through an Azure Express Route Virtual Network Gateway.

 ## Lab Architecture Diagram

 ![lab-architecture-diagram](media/lab-environment/lab-architecture-diagram.png)

 ## On-Premises Connectivity